hulanguyen/WeatherSample/README.md

  Services:
  - Contains Api service and cache services code.

+ - Applied URLCache for caching API request.
 ##Third party:
-### RxSwift: ussed for binddata and passed data between boundary
+- RxSwift: ussed for binddata and passed data between boundary
-### SDWebimage: used for loading and cached image.
+- SDWebimage: used for loading and cached image.
-Applied URLCache for caching API request.

 #3.
 All the required steps in order to get the application run on local computer:

+- Usded swift package for handle dependency.
 - git clone git@github.com:
-- open project and wait for it loading all package dependencies
+- Open project and wait for it loading all package dependencies
 - build and run the app with simulator.
 - Deloyment target only support for iOS 13 and above
+Note: current app development: using swift 5, xcode 13.

 #4.
 Checklist of items: